kotcrab/ocr-reader/README.md

 Press `OCR pending...` to start OCR, after it's done you will be able to press `Read` button.

 You can also use the menu to download OCRed text.
-This is useful for creating JPDB deck (for this you should download text with line breaks removed).
+This is useful for creating JPDB decks (for this you should download text with line breaks removed).

 In reader mode, you can: